bpeacock/subview.js/_posts/0000-01-04-Subview-Namespace.md

 Defines a subview template with the given `name` and the methods and properties provided in the `definition`.
 The `definition` contains methods and properties from the [`Subview API`](#Subview-API) along with additional methods and properties for the object.
 These methods and properties will be present on the `prototype` of the subview instances.

 The `name` may contain letters, numbers, "-"" and "_".
 In addition, the `name` will form a CSS class of form `.subview-{name}` that will be applied to every instance of the subview along with any subviews sub-classed from the subview definition.
-In addition to the specific named subview classes, the class '.subview' will be added to every subview DOM element.
+In addition to the specific named subview classes, the class `.subview` will be added to every subview DOM element.

 ### `subview(element [DOM element or jQuery object])`